 The project will:

-A development application to revitalise Awaba House was lodged in October 2021.
+A development application to revitalise Awaba House was lodged in October 2021 and approved June 2022.
 The plans for the waterfront site include:

 In 2020, Council ran three phases of community consultation to gather feedback to inform the concept design for the future of Awaba House.
 As part of the consultation process, a Community Reference Group was formed to provide advice and guidance to help inform the design brief.